tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 "Okay," I said.
 "Okay.
 You were right.
 I was wrong.
 The dinosaurs survived.
 They evolved.
-President Skiles was real."
+President scales was real."